-Multi-armed bandit has been well studied in the literature (see \cite{XU2021622,GRANT2021575}).
-Our problem is closely related to parametric bandit problems, where a common unknown parameter connects the rewards of each arm.
-In particular, linear bandits, where each arm $a \in A$ (consider $A$ as the set of all arms) is associated with a $d$-dimensional vector $x_a \in \mathbb{R}^d$ known a priori, and the expected reward upon selecting arm $a \in A$ is given by the inner product $\theta \cdot x_a$, for some unknown parameter vector $\theta$ are well studied -- see \cite{dani2008stochastic,rusmevichientong2010linearly,abbasi2011improved}.
-The key difference is that rewards (revenue of the retailer) corresponding to an assortment under the MNL cannot be modeled in the framework of linear payoffs.
-Closer to our formulation is the literature on generalized linear bandits, see \cite{filippi2010parametric} and \cite{faury2020improved}, where the expected pay-off upon selecting arm $a$ is given by $f(\theta'\cdot x_a)$, where $f$ is a real-valued, non-linear function.
+The multi-armed bandit problem, which underlies these dynamic decision making settings, has been well studied in the literature (see \cite{XU2021622,GRANT2021575}).
+Our problem is closely related to the parametric bandit problem, where a common unknown parameter connects the rewards of each arm.
+In particular, for linear bandits, each arm $a \in A$ (consider $A$ to be the set of all arms) is associated with a $d$-dimensional vector $x_a \in \mathbb{R}^d$ known a priori.
+And the expected reward upon selecting arm $a \in A$ is given by the inner product $\theta \cdot x_a$, for some unknown parameter vector $\theta$ (see \cite{dani2008stochastic,rusmevichientong2010linearly,abbasi2011improved}).
+The key difference is that the rewards (i.e., the revenue of the retailer) corresponding to an assortment under the MNL cannot be modeled in the framework of linear payoffs.
+Closer to our formulation is the literature on generalized linear bandits (see \cite{filippi2010parametric} and \cite{faury2020improved}), where the expected payoff upon selecting arm $a$ is given by $f(\theta\cdot x_a)$, where $f$ is a real-valued, non-linear function.
 However, unlike our setting, where an \emph{arm} could be a collection of $K$ products (thus involving $K$ $d$-dimensional vectors), $f(.)$ is a single variable function in these prior works.